Oiangu9/XOA_QuantumDynamicsEngine/README.md

 ## General To Do-s:
 -------------------

-- The Linux Graphical User Interface is not finished still.
+- The Linux Graphical User Interface is still work in progress.

-- Nothing has been done in Windows for now.
+- Nothing has been implemented for Windows yet.